tonioloewald/bindinator.js/docs/react.md

-inserted in the virtual DOM element's props, and then `this` will point to the wrong thing, and the second most obvious thing -- putting `this.handleChange.bind(this)` here -- is an _antipattern_ which is typically addressed by a suitably configured linter screaming at you that because react is constantly calling render, binding the method here runs the risk of leaking context like crazy.
+inserted in the virtual DOM element's props, and then `this` will point to the wrong thing, and the second most obvious thing -- putting `this.handleChange.bind(this)` here -- is an _antipattern_ which is typically addressed by a suitably configured linter screaming at you (because you run the risk of leaking context every time you `render`, and you `render` a lot).

-If you want to know just how constantly react is calling `render`, put in a `console.log` and watch it run every time you hit a key, and when you create a new ToDo item.
+If you want to know just how constantly react is calling `render`, put in a `console.log` and watch it run every time you hit a key, and when you create a new <TodoList> item.

 Now, React does lots of clever stuff to avoid doing inefficient things like rebuilding DOM nodes unnecessarily.
 Still, it's interesting to turn on Chrome's "paint flashing" feature and see just what does get redrawn and when.
-The `<h3>` tag, for example, gets redrawn when a new item is created -- not sure how that doesn't get optimized out.
+The `<h3>` tag, for example, gets redrawn when a new item is created -- I'm not sure why that doesn't get optimized out.

-Also, imagine if the `<form>` and the `<ul>` were part of the same component or their state were slightly more entangled.
-You might easily end up re-rendering the list every time you entered a keystroke.
 ```
             value={this.state.text}
           />